 The vast majority of such objects are inserted via the anus and are the result of sexual misadventure.
+This is usually voluntary although occasionally happens as part of sexual assault/rape.
 In older men, the objects may be introduced to aid in manual disimpaction for constipation or to massage the prostate.
 Occasionally a foreign body may be ingested (e.g. fish bone 2, chicken bone or wood splinters 3), and successfully navigates the entire gastrointestinal tract only to become impacted at the rectum.

 Patients usually know that there is something in their rectum although are often at a loss as to how the object got there.

 The list of retrieved objects is legion, and due to the chronic nature of the habit are often surprisingly large.
 Objects reported in the literature include:

 - axe handle

 - drug packets

 In almost all cases plain radiography suffices, and poses little diagnostic difficulty.
 Occasionally body packers (drug smuggling) or some softer silicone objects may be less radiopaque.

 An erect chest x-ray is often useful if there is any suggestion of peritonism to assess for free subdiaphragmatic gas.